 The conception of how the sustaining pedal works is clear: after the key is played the hammer of the piano rises and heats the string, and the damper (a wooden detail on which the string sits) raises and stays until the note disappears or you fingered the key off.
 If you remove the feet this detail moves to the original position of the remaining strings.

-Once a polish world-famous pianist Artur Rubenshtain said that it’s a damper pedal is “the soul of the piano”.
+Once a Polish world-famous pianist Artur Rubinshtein said that it’s a damper pedal is “the soul of the piano”.
 And it really is because the sustaining pedal makes your composition should loudlier and deeper.

 Soft Pedal/ Una Corda Pedal (Left)